shlifedev/uni-google-sheets/README.md

  # UnityGoogleSheet
-You can manage your game data with google sheet! it's very easily, flexible, fast It's Free!
+You can manage your game data with google sheet!
+it's very easily, flexible, fast, Free!
 Optionally, If you want to sponsor a developer, buy it from the Asset Store! [here]()
 **Setup Guide Here** : [SetupGuide Gitbook](http://cheeseallergyhamster.gitbook.io/)

 ## ScreenShot